-The Evolution IX has roughly the same profile as the company's compact Lancer, but the Evolution is loaded with additional components to instill a high-performance character.
+Exterior The Evolution IX has roughly the same profile as the company's compact Lancer, but the Evolution is loaded with additional components to instill a high-performance character.
 A new front fascia contains center bumper air inlets.
 New smoked front and rear lamp bezels are installed.
 A new air dam extension and rear-wing wicker bill are available as dealer-installed options.

 All models have a fully independent suspension.
 The MR Edition adds Bilstein monotube shock absorbers.
 Enkei 17-inch aluminum-alloy wheels are standard on all models but the MR Edition, which uses 17-inch forged-aluminum BBS wheels.
 Brembo disc brakes are installed.

 Interior Recaro front sport seats are installed in the five-occupant interior.
 The driver faces a racing-inspired, height-adjustable, three-spoke Momo steering wheel.
 Both the regular model and the MR Edition have aluminum pedals.
 A 140-watt CD stereo is standard, and a 315-watt Mitsubishi/Infinity sound system is optional.
 The down-to-basics RS version does without such equipment as variable intermittent wipers, power windows and locks, armrests, keyless entry and a stereo.

 Under the Hood The Evolution IX is powered by a turbocharged 2.0-liter four-cylinder that cranks out 286 horsepower at 6,500 rpm and 289 pounds-feet of torque at 3,500 rpm.
 RS and regular models use a five-speed-manual gearbox, while the MR Edition has a six-speed manual.

-Antilock brakes with electronic brake-force distribution are standard on the regular model and the MR Edition.
+Safety Antilock brakes with electronic brake-force distribution are standard on the regular model and the MR Edition.

-Featured Services for the Mitsubishi Lancer Evolution
+Featured Services for this Mitsubishi Lancer Evolution